eleGAN23/QVAE/README.md

 ### Cite

-Plese cite our work if you found it useful.
+Plese cite our work if you found it useful:

+Eleonora Grassucci, Danilo Comminiello, and Aurelio Uncini, " A Quaternion-Valued Variational Autoencoder", in <i>IEEE Int.
+Conf. on Acoust., Speech and Signal Process.
+(ICASSP)</i>, Toronto, Canada, Jun.
+6-11, 2021.

 ```
 @Conference{GrassucciICASSP2021,
   author =    {Grassucci, E. Comminiello, D. and Uncini, A.},
   title =     {A Quaternion-Valued Variational Autoencoder},
   booktitle = {IEEE Int.
 Conf. on Acoust., Speech and Signal Process.
 (ICASSP)},
+  address = {Toronto, Canada},
+  month = jun,
   year =      {2021},
 }
 ```